edwardwolcher/edwardwolcher/README.md

 ## Summary

 I am an arts technologist & cultural organizer with over a decade of leadership experience in project management, information technology, and digital media production.
-I collaborate with artists, cultural organizations, and activists to plan and implement technologies that amplify their voice.
+I collaborate with artists, cultural organizations, and activists to plan and implement projects that amplify their voice.
 My work combines expertise as a program director with innovative use of web and media technologies.

 ## Professional Experience